|

 MOS Newsletter

-...
-Christmas get together.
-Decorated for the holiday season, their great room was warmed by a huge stone fireplace, while a corn burning stove kept the all season room cozy.
-A chilly day, we enjoyed this warmth as we dived into the many delectable goodies brought to share.
-Several items that have become traditional with MOS Christmas gatherings appeared.
-Deb ...
+... holiday season, their great room was warmed by a huge stone fireplace, while a corn burning stove kept the all season room cozy.
+A chilly day, we enjoyed this warmth as we ...

 community.michiana.org